Lean Bulk Guide: Build Muscle Without Getting Fat

 • Calories: Account for cardio in your surplus - add ~200 calories on cardio days if needed

-When to Stop Bulking and Start Cutting
+When Should I Stop Bulking and Start Cutting?

 One of the biggest bulking mistakes is not knowing when to stop.
 Bulking indefinitely leads to excessive fat gain, insulin resistance, and a miserable cutting phase.